 Creating a project management space within Workspace 365 provides one single resource for project teams.
 This is great for project teams who need to access a number of different tools, for example, documents that appear in a SharePoint library, communication sites from Teams and information from an RSS-feed or intranet.
 In this case, you may not even need to access a specific project management tool, but instead, take a “best of breed” approach with access to all the best tools and information the team needs for successful project delivery.

-Delivering projects successfully is critical for organizations
+Delivering projects successfully is critical for organisations

 Having the right online project management tools is key for project success.
 We hope you found some of the tips in this article useful in helping you think about the right approach to project management.
-If you would like to find out how Workspace 365 can deliver a great project management space, then you can try a free demo.